7 Steps to a Perfectly Written Business Plan

 As Entrepreneur notes, it’s “also a road map that provides directions so a business can plan its future and helps it avoid bumps in the road.”
 That’s important to keep in mind if you’re self-funding or bootstrapping your business.
-But, if you want to attract investors, then your plan will have a different purpose and you’ll have to write your plan that targets them so it will have to be as clear and concise as possible.
+But, if you want to attract investors, your plan will have a different purpose and you’ll have to write a plan that targets them so it will have to be as clear and concise as possible.
 When you define your plan, make sure you have defined these goals personally as well.

 3. Create a company profile.

-Your company profile includes the history of your organization, what products or services you offer, your target market and audience, your resources, how you’re going to solve a problem, and what makes your business unique.
-When I crafted my company profile, I put this on our about page.
+Your company profile includes the history of your organization, what products or services you offer, your target market and audience, your resources, how you’re going to solve a problem and what makes your business unique.
+When I crafted my company profile, I put this on our About page.

 Company profiles are often found on the company’s official website and are used to attract possible customers and talent.
 However, your profile can be used to describe your company in your business plan.
-It’s not only an essential component of your business plan, it’s also one of the first written parts of the plan.
+It’s not only an essential component of your business plan; it’s also one of the first written parts of the plan.